 Use beans in the 2 to 5 range for best results.
 Chart courtesy of Len Brault.

-Coffee Arabica: Arabica is native of Ethiopia and it gives small and flattened beans.
+Coffee Arabica: Arabica is native to Ethiopia and it gives small and flattened beans.
 Despite their size, they’re very aromatic and fragrant.
 This is the most common varietal in specialty coffee and likely what you will use for this recipe.

 Coffee Robusta: Robusta is native of Congo and its beans are round shaped and very rich in caffeine.
 For this reason, they are also very bitter, so they are not a good choice for this recipe.
 It is preferable to taste this variety of coffee as a drink when blended with Arabica.